Ahacad/pre-dynamic-graph/slides.md

 **Downsides**:
 - The algorithm now only works on unweighted and undirected graphs (mentioned in future works)
-- use previous people's works, really a lot (you need to read at least another 3 papers to understand the author's work)
+- depends on previous people's works a lot (you need to read at least another 3 papers to understand the author's work)
-  - some modifications on previous works to improve efficiency
+  - some modifications to improve efficiency

 ---